top of page

 Where was it built?
 At Camp Trinity, the Lutheran Camp on Petit Jean Mountain.

-Who is the builder?
+Who was the builder?
 Williamson Construction, Russellville.

 When was groundbreaking?
 The Groundbreaking/Site Dedication/First Fruits Offering was Aug.
 15, 2021.